-The party giving up their interest in the home obtains a lien against the property through a divorce decree, called an Owelty lien.
-The Owelty lien must be filed at the courthouse in the count records.
-When the party retaining their interest in the house refinances or sells the home, the other party is paid the value of their Owelty lien.
-This solution allows one person to obtain the full interest in the home while removing the existing spouse from the mortgage, while also providing the existing spouse with cash.
+The Owelty Lien must be filed at the courthouse in the court recordsin which the property exists.
+When the party retaining their interest in the house refinances or sells the home, the other party is paid the value of theirOwelty Lien.
+In a divorce, this solution allows one person to obtain the full interest in the home while removing the existing spouse from the mortgage, while also providing the existing spouse with cash.

 Warning!
 Both parties need to plan and pre-qualify for a refinance if they wish to retain the property.
 Many times one spouse can not qualify for the mortgage on their own.
 Without proper planning BEFORE the divorce is filed the result could be devastating for both.
 Both spouses credit could be ruined because the retaining spouse can not refinance and the equity can not be divided without a sale.

 Here are some helpful answers to frequently asked questions (FAQs) regarding an Owelty lien:

 Q: Can you put this in simple terms?

 A:The owners of the home can use the equity they have in the home to assist in dividing up their property.
 This action is commonly utilized in divorces or in “buying out” one party’s interest in a property while simultaneously removing the existing spouse from the mortgage.

 A:Steve and Paula are going through a divorce.
 Their home is valued at $450,000, and the couple currently owes $350,000, leaving $100,000 in equity.
 Assuming they are splitting the equity 50/50 ($50,000 each) Paula would need to refinance the mortgage balance of $350,000 plus $50,000 to Steve, making for a total refinance amount of $400,000.

 1. Owelty Lien allows you up to 95% of the home's value:

 $450,000 x 95% = $427,500 (this gives you and extra $27,500).